 - “Rhythm is particularly important in moulding the phrase.
 It contributes to interest and variety; it establishes character; and it is often the determining factor in establishing the unity of the phrase.”

 From this we can gather that the effectiveness of a phrase comes down to three main elements:

 The idea of phrasing is especially important in Schoenberg’s music.
-In abandoning conventional harmony, chordal construction, and ignoring the pull of V7 to I with his compositional system, the melody and phrase of each piece are critical to the listener.
-And this was something that Schoenberg was very aware of.
+In abandoning conventional harmony, chordal construction, and ignoring the pull of V7 to I with his compositional system, the melody and phrasing of each piece are critical to the listener – and this was something that Schoenberg was very aware of.